opportunity-zh/git-intro/Syllabus.md

 The hotfix branch is used to fix bugs in the production.
 We create a hotfix branch from the master branch, fix the bug and merge them into the master branch and mirror it to the develop branch.

+## 4.2 Trunk Based Development
+In trunk based development we only have one main branch (trunk).
+From this branch we create feature branches to work on and merge them directly back to  main.
+To successfully work with trunk based development, we tag events like releases, hotfixes etc. with git tags.
+They are used like an indexes in our git timeline.
+For this type of workflow we need to have a good automated CI/CD pipeline to test our code before it's pushed to production.
+Also it's essential to have a good review process, because we don't have a develop branch to test our code beforehand.
+A lot of big companies like Google, Facebook, Amazon etc. use this type of workflow, because they have a lot of developers and a lot of code to maintain.
+Also, if it's done right, it's a very fast way to work with git.

 ~~## Additional Workflow and Pipelines~~